run-llama/llama_index/docs/core_modules/agent_modules/agents/root.md

 ### Tool Abstractions

-You can learn more about our Tool abstractions in this [blog post]().
+You can learn more about our Tool abstractions in our [Tools section](/core_modules/agent_modules/tools/root.md).

 ### Blog Post